aamistan/rollforlanguage-backend/docs/backend/auth-system.md

  *
  * Purpose:
  * - Provides secure, JWT-based authentication for the Roll for Language platform
- * - Integrates Fastify routes, services, and controllers using modular clean architecture
+ * - Integrates Fastify routes, services, controllers, plugins, and utilities
  * - Adds fine-grained Role-Based Access Control (RBAC) for scalable multi-role management
+ * - Ensures security hardening via helmet, rate limiting, CORS, and future extensibility
  *
  * Development Mantra:
  * "We build not for today, but for tomorrow and beyond."